piyush01123/My-Chatroom-Server/README.md

 **Update:** Client can exit by typing exit.
 When all the clients exit, the tracker also exits.
 I decided that it is better this way than having a session run indefinitely.

+**Update:** If a client presses ctrl+c, the tracker will detect that and gracefully handle it.
+Also, if tracker presses ctrl+c,all the clients will detect that and they will all gracefully exit.

 Run tracker:
 ```
 ./Tracker.linux